nirajankeybridge/faqs/is-my-transmission-protected-from-interference-while-im-using-tvws.md

-As long as your operation is licensed and registered with proper parameters on the portal, it will be protected accordingly against other operations registered on the site.
+As long as your operation is licensed and registered on the portal with proper parameters, it will be protected accordingly against other operations registered on the site.